peyao/docs/docs/application_configurations.md

 ==========================

 An application configuration is a collection of custom settings applied to an application.
-These settings may be properties, artifacts, services, and dashboards.
+These settings may include properties, launch options, artifacts, services, and dashboards.

-Configurations can be created, modified, and deleted without affecting the source application.
-It is useful for keeping applications generic, but easily modifiable with properties.

-Application configurations are based on [Configuration Packages](/configuration_packages).
-As a result, they can be downloaded, shared, and uploaded just like configuration package (.apc) files.
+Application Configurations can be thought of as wrappers for Applications, which allow for clean separation between application sources and application runtime configurations.
+Configurations are based on [Configuration Packages](/configuration_packages) and can be created, modified, and deleted without affecting the source application packages.
+And once created they can be downloaded, shared, and uploaded, enabling convenient storage and transporation of application settings across multiple environments.

 ![](images/application_configurations/working_with.png)